 - You have 24 offspring, 23 with black fur and 1 with white fur.
 What was the genotype of the mouse you found?

-- If you only had 3 offspring and all were black, can you tell what the genotype was of the suspect mouse?
-Explain why or why not.
+- If you only had 3 offspring and all were black, can you tell the genotype of the original mouse?
+Why or why not.

 Part 6: Dihybrid Cross